htcondor/htcondor/docs/automated-workflows/dagman-throttling.rst

 *   **Idle procs:** The number of idle procs within a given DAG can be limited with the optional command line argument **-maxidle**.
-    *condor_dagman* will not submit any more node jobs until the number of idle procs in the DAG goes below this specified value, even if there are ready nodes in the DAG.
-This allows *condor_dagman* to submit jobs in a way that adapts to the load on the HTCondor pool at any given time.
-If the pool is lightly loaded, *condor_dagman* will end up submitting more jobs; if the pool is heavily loaded, *condor_dagman* will submit fewer jobs.
+    :tool:`condor_dagman` will not submit any more node jobs until the number of idle procs in the DAG goes below this specified value, even if there are ready nodes in the DAG.
+This allows :tool:`condor_dagman` to submit jobs in a way that adapts to the load on the HTCondor pool at any given time.
+If the pool is lightly loaded, :tool:`condor_dagman` will end up submitting more jobs; if the pool is heavily loaded, :tool:`condor_dagman` will submit fewer jobs.
 (See the :doc:`/man-pages/condor_submit_dag` manual page for more information.)
 Also see the equivalent :macro:`DAGMAN_MAX_JOBS_IDLE`
     configuration option.